Xenwar/reacting/README.md

 ## Summary (done)
-- 20 random participants
+- Done, 20 random participants
-- Table that displays the participants.
+- Done, Table that displays the participants.
-- A form to add new row (symbolic validation)
+- Done, A form to add new row (very basic non-real life validation.)
-- Deletion of a row
+- Done, Deletion of a row
-- Sorting each column
+- Done, Sorting each column
-- Deployed online
+- Done, Deployed online
-## summary (not done)
+- Not done, inline editing
-- inline editing
+- Paritally done, UI design